MoarTube/MoarTube-Node/README.md

  - Captcha functionality to limit abuse
  - Run in the cloud or on your home WiFi
  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately
  - Dual box compatible; broadcast an RTMP stream with software such as OBS from a primary system over a network (WAN or LAN) to a secondary system running the MoarTube Client, separating streaming from stream processing.
-This is achieved without any special plugins.
+This is achieved without any special plugins, such as NDI.

 ![image](https://github.com/cconley717/MoarTube-Client/assets/26640616/0d8ac95f-f68b-4e36-849e-28139b45ce50)